Thomas Gandey

 Thomas Gandey (born 21 March 1976) is an English electronic music producer, composer, vocalist, keyboard player and former DJ, known for work under his own name as well as under his Cagedbaby pseudonym.
 He has released over 150 remixes to date including for Shirley Bassey, Ocean Colour Scene, Empire of the Sun, Fatboy Slim, The Temper Trap and Grace Jones, and DJed and performed live shows at many of the world's best-known clubs and festivals, including Womb, Glastonbury Festival, Fuji Rock Festival, and Tokyo's Big Beach Festival.
 He has been a resident at We Love Space Ibiza and Barcelona's Razzmatazz.

 He lived in the UK until 2006, and now splits his time between Bordeaux and Brighton.

 Early life and career

-Born in Brighton, England, Gandey grew up under the musical influence of his grandfathers, one of whom was an orchestral conductor London Philharmonic Orchestra, the other a ragtime and boogie-woogie piano player.
+Born in Brighton, England, Gandey grew up under the musical influence of his grandfathers, one of whom was an orchestral conductor, the other a ragtime and boogie-woogie piano player.
 He learned to play the piano from the age of four, and after living next door to a church at the age of six where he practiced the organ; he began playing the instrument in school assemblies.

-His first efforts at making a career out of music were as part of grunge band, Airport, and punk band, Thrillcreem.
+His first efforts at making a career out of music were as part of progressive rock band, Airport, and Brighton punk band, Thrillcreem.
 He discovered electronic music while working as a sound engineer at festivals, and soon took his musical endeavours in this direction.
-Meanwhile, his piano playing talents saw him become a session and touring keyboard player for acts including Kylie Minogue.
+Meanwhile, his piano playing talents saw him become a session and touring keyboard player for many acts.